-With its nine institutions, the ULLA consortium possesses cross-synergies that open up possibilities of having substantial impact on the European scene.
+With its ten institutions, the ULLA consortium possesses cross-synergies that open up possibilities of having substantial impact on the European scene.
 Considering the ever increasing importance of EU-based funding for research projects, ULLA has a grant writer to assist the ULLA partners with joint project applications.
 Any ideas/suggestions from researchers of the ULLA institutions for common project applications, which preferably include at least 3-4 ULLA partners, are most welcome.

 The European Network on Understanding Gastrointestinal Absorption-related Processes (UNGAP) is a multidisciplinary network of scientists aiming to advance the field of intestinal drug absorption by focussing on 4 major challenges: (i) intestinal absorption in specific patient populations, (ii) regional differences along the gastrointestinal tract, (iii) the intraluminal behaviour of advanced formulations, and (iv) the food-drug interface.
 The integration of knowledge, combined with the exchange of best practices across sectors and disciplines, will help improve the understanding of intestinal drug absorption and spur future developments in the field.
 UNGAP also aims to advance the career of young, talented researchers from across Europe.